 While Joshua Tree National Park is best known for its iconic Joshua trees.
 The park also boasts an impressive diversity of wildflowers that bloom in the spring.
 From the fiery red blossoms of the ocotillo to the delicate blooms of the desert dandelion, the park’s floral tapestry adds a splash of color to the stark desert landscape.
 Explore the park’s extensive trail system, which winds through rugged canyons, towering rock formations, and expansive desert plains, offering glimpses of the diverse flora and fauna that call this desert oasis home.

-*all images were taken by me and are subject to copyright.
+*all images were taken by Jessica Hughes and are subject to copyright.